ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 ### [Lisp](#content)

+> LISP has been jokingly described as "the most intelligent way to misuse a computer".
+I think that description a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+>
+> Edsger Dijkstra

 The 5th most popular programming language in 1965 was Lisp.

-Lisp was invented by John McCarthy in 1958 at MIT with his paper *Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I*, paralleling Ken Iverson's paper *A Programming Language*.[[ref](#ref-hist-scheme)].
+Lisp was invented by John McCarthy in 1958 at MIT with his paper *Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I*, paralleling Ken Iverson's paper *A Programming Language*.[[ref](#ref_hist_scheme)].

 I used MIT Scheme for my Lisp since it seems like the oldest lisp implementation that I can still install.